Film Installation and Panel Discussion | Share

 Panel Discussion 6.30pm – 8pm

-Caleb Femi, Jordan Stephens and Kevin Morosky join Iggy for an intimate and honest discussion on the black male identity in Britain.
-The panel will begin with a recital of Iggy’s poem We Built This Man followed by a screening of Caleb’s short film Secret Life of G’s.
-The audience will be given the opportunity to ask questions at the end.
+Caleb Femi, Jordan Stephens and Kevin Morosky joined Iggy for an intimate and honest discussion on the black male identity in Britain.
+The panel began with a recital of Iggy’s poem We Built This Man followed by a screening of Caleb’s short film Secret Life of G’s.
+The audience was given the opportunity to ask questions at the end.

 Music & Drinks 8pm – 10pm

 DJ set by Donnie Sunshine.
-Drinks will be available throughout the evening.
+Drinks were available throughout the evening.

 Filmmaker, creative and co founder of #qmmunitypod